A podcast about the Creative Process, Storytelling, and Social Change.

 I created this podcast to inspire intentional storytelling.

-With social media, so many people are rushing to publish content and lots of it.
+With the rise of social media, so many people have been rushing to publish content and lots of it.

-But the world is awash in content.
-I am interested in stories and stories well told.
-And I am interested in stories that help us understand our world better and inspire humans to care for themselves, others, the environment, and the planet.
+We need more stories, ones that are told well and ones that help us to understand our world and inspire humans to care for themselves, others, the environment, and the planet.

 I hope their stories inspire you to share your stories.